RSAHETIYA/Interactive-Devices-Final-Project/README.md

 Project plan: Big idea, timeline, parts needed, fall-back plan.
 Big Idea:

 We will be creating two pianos that will be linked together to facilitate a teaching experience.
 Keys played on one piano will translate into LEDs turning on above the keys of the other piano, and vice versa.
-Eventually, we intend to add a secondary mode to these pianos, where users can play a game of musical Simon using the keyboards.
+The theory and motivation behind this is that learning music can be difficult.
+By seeing explicit LEDs light up above each key on a keyboard, it will make it much easier for a musician to learn songs, whether they are a beginner or an advanced player.
+Beginners will be able to use this device by having an instructor show them where to place their fingers, while the students are still looking down at their own hands.
+Currently, students have to take their eyes off of their own instrument to learn which notes to play which can hinder the ability of a student to learn quickly and effectively.
+Advanced musicians can use this device to more easily communicate what notes they are playing to each other, or help a musician if they are lost during a song.
+In the future, we intend to add a secondary mode to these pianos, where users can play a game of musical Simon using the keyboards.
 This adds another way to interact with the devices, as well as a gamification twist on standard education methods.
 Simon can be used as a way to test students’ ability to add onto a group of notes and stay within key.

 Timeline: